-What are some tips on building a mobile app?
+What are some tips for building a mobile app?

-I am looking at venturing into the world of mobile apps just wondering if anyone has any ideas, tips that they can share.
+I am looking at venturing into the world of mobile apps.
+Does anyone has any ideas or tips that they can share?

 Haaaa, mobile technologies!
 The question is not whether you are jumping in, but when!
 The ABS plans that by 2015, Australia will no longer sell "non" smartphones, and by 2017 (which really, is only around the block) 99% of Aussies will be running a smart device or two (tabs + phones).

 Where do I start...

 My advice (and Wendy went the same direction was also) is to make sure you look at solving a problem.
 Why would people use your app.
 The reason for that is that you could be sinking quite a bit of time (and indirectly, $$) into an app without a direction.
 There's also an argument for looking into a lean/iterative approach and hitting the market with an most valuable product (MVP) which in essence, is the one or two features that just make your app, and thereafter, users can provide feedback as to what other features they would like to see (and indirectly, pay for, also..!)

 The build - offshore;